danthegoodman1/raftd/README.md

 - `raftd-replica-id` - The replica ID as a string

 You can use these to distinguish between Raft groups and replicas if needed.

+#### `/Ready`

+Returns any 200 body content, should return a 5xx code if not ready yet (still booting).
+This should only return a 200 response when the node is ready.
+If this returns a non-200 after previously returning a 200, the raftd process will shut down.

 #### `/LastLogIndex`